willthedeveloper/blog/README.md

 * Run locally: `npm start`

 ### Todo
+- [ ] Fix date issue
+- [ ] Create relative image directory structure for posts
+    - [ ] Replace current references with  this.
 - [x] DVD screensaver background
     - [x] Create a homepage directory structure with an "Enter" button that takes us to the real place.
     - [x] All logo images load immediately